fabferri/az-pattern/00-basic-examples/rdp-custom-port/README.md

 PSProvider   : Microsoft.PowerShell.Core\Registry
 ```

-The custom RDP port is present in the listening ports:
+The custom RDP port is shown in the listening ports:
 ```console
 netstat -na | find "LISTENING"
 ```